Dataset and model relationships

 Step 1: Access the data upload screen

 During the model creation process (Step 3 of 4), you’ll reach the Data Upload screen.
-Here you can choose how to provide training data to customize your model.
+Here you can choose how to provide training data to customize your model.- Under Choose Data Source, ensure the Upload New Data tab is selected

 - You have three options under Add Files from Sources: